mainmatter/mainmatter.com/blog/_posts/2018-11-27-open-source-maintenance.md

 [dependabot], which supports not only npm, but all sorts of different package managers, language ecosystems, and even monorepos.

-The way this work is that dependabot will automatically open Pull Requests on your projects, whenever one of your dependencies has published a new version.
+Dependabot will automatically open Pull Requests on your projects whenever one of your dependencies has published a new version.
 This will cause your CI service to run the test suite against that new dependency version and tell you whether it is compatible with your code or not.
 If configured, dependabot can also automatically merge those Pull Requests once CI has finished and the test suite passed.

 #### Changelogs